nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 import "res://snippets.dialogue" as snippets
 ```

 And then you can jump to titles by prefixing them with `snippets/`.
-For example, say there was a "talk_to_nathan" title in the snippets file then in the current file I could use `=> snippets/talk_to_nathan`.
+For example, say there was a "talk_to_nathan" title in the snippets file, in the current file I could use `=> snippets/talk_to_nathan`.

 The `%` syntax also applies to jumps.
-So to jump to one of a random set of titles you might have something like this:
+So to jump to one of a random set of titles, you might have something like this:

 ```
 Nathan: Let's go somewhere random.